 Food Cost % = (Cost of Ingredients ÷ Menu Price) × 100

-If your burger costs $4.50 in ingredients and you sell it for $16.00, your food cost is 28.1%.
+If your burger costs $4.50 in ingredients and you sell it for $16.00, your food cost percentage is 28.1%.
 If your supplier raises the price of beef and your ingredient cost climbs to $5.50 without a menu price change, your food cost jumps to 34.4% — and you've quietly lost more than 6 points of margin on every burger you sell.

 - Under 28% — You have margin, but check that portions and quality aren't slipping.
+Sometimes a "great" food cost percentage is really cooks skimping on plates.

 - 28-32% — The sweet spot for most full-service restaurants.